Title: Special Issue: Literacy – Is Europe Fit for the Future?

 Two dissemination meetings were organised by Dr. Bryony Hoskins (the project leader) in London and Southampton on the 6th and 7th December.
 They were a very interesting conclusion to the European research on participatory citizenship in the EU, in which the EIESP participated.
 Professor Antoine Bevort (CNAM), who undertook this work for the EIESP, was invited to make a presentation during these meetings and sent this summary:

 "A debate was organised in the British Parliament on the 6th December and a seminar in Southampton University the following day on the theme of the effects of austerity policies on active citizenship.
 They provided opportunities for very informative and stimulating presentations and discussion.
 I found the presentation of the British situation particularly interesting and also the Danish and Swedish examples.
 All the cases presented highlighted in a very relevant way how political tensions across Europe are aggravated by austerity policies.
 In the majority of European countries, the notion of "austerity politics" has become much more common than in France where we prefer to talk about "rigour" in a rather euphemistic and technocratic manner.
-Click here
+Click here and here for the presentation.

 On 15 November 2012, Alain Michel participated in an International seminar (including an important Chinese delegation) at the Centre International d'Etudes Pédagogiques (CIEP) de Sèvres about the evaluation of schools organised by the Directorate for Evaluation, Performance and Foresight of the French Ministry of Education.